 The principles of basic nutrition and specific nutrients will be discussed.
 Life cycle nutrition with varied needs will be addressed.
 Disease states with emphasis on nutrition concerns will be introduced.
+Cross-listed as HSC 2323.

 NURS 2404 Health Assessment (4 credit hours) - Revised Program (see pg.
-134)
+Error!
+Bookmark not defined.)